128technology/docs/docs/concepts_ssr_idp.md

 - **Strict** - The **Strict** profile contains a similar set of IDP signatures and rules as the Standard profile.
 However, when an attack is detected the actions are more likely to actively block any malicious traffic or other attacks detected in the network.

-- **Critical** - The **Critical** profile focuses on `critical` level attacks, and has a more focused policy, improving the processing time.
+- **Critical** - The **Critical** profile (added in V6.3.3-r2) focuses on `critical` level attacks, and has a more focused policy, improving the processing time.
 The default actions are more likely to block traffic to prevent access to the network.

 ### Security Events Dashboard